OpenBitcoinPrivacyProject/wallet-ratings/2015-1/criteria.md

 				<ol type="1">
 					<li>Usability:
 						<ol type="a">
-							<li>Number of clicks to backup a newly-generated change address from an existing wallet (worst case), apart from the sending workflow.(1.39%)</li>
+							<li>Number of clicks to backup a newly-generated change address from an existing wallet (worst case), apart from the sending workflow (1.39%)</li>
 						</ol>
 					</li>
 					<li>Quality:
 						<ol type="a">
-							<li>Backups can occur offline, or are encrypted client-side with data that only the user controls e.g. password?(1.39%)</li>
+							<li>Backups can occur offline, or are encrypted client-side with data that only the user controls e.g. password?
+(1.39%)</li>
 						</ol>
 					</li>
 					<li>Feedback:
 						<ol type="a">
-							<li>Indicates a reduction in wallet safety when change address backups are stale, or uses eternal backups?(1.11%)</li>
+							<li>Indicates a reduction in wallet safety when change address backups are stale, or uses eternal backups?
+(1.11%)</li>
 						</ol>
 					</li>
 				</ol>